Showdown (AFL): Second South Australian AFL licence

-The admission of Adelaide to the AFL had a devastating impact on the leagues attendances with the SANFL recording a 45% drop between 1990 and 1993.
+The admission of Adelaide to the AFL had a devastating impact on the league's attendances with the SANFL recording a 45% drop between 1990 and 1993.
 Port Adelaide defied this trend of falling SANFL attendances recording an increase of 13% from 1990 to 1993.

 In 1994 the AFL announced that South Australia would receive a licence for a second team based in the state.
 The major bids competing with Port Adelaide this time around were from merger club proposals in Norwood-Sturt, and Glenelg-South.
 On 15 June the SANFL handed down a report recommending the second license go to a team formed from the amalgamation of two clubs.

 On 16 June it was reported in The Age by Stephen Linnell that "the League's preference was for a single, established club to join the league".
 The final tenders were submitted to the SANFL on 14 September 1994 including Port Adelaide's second application, Norwood–Sturt's merged club bid with the remaining application coming from Woodville–West Torrens.

 On 2 October Port Adelaide won the 1994 SANFL Grand Final, its fifth in seven years.
-On 13 December Port Adelaide won the tender for the second SA license over its various state rivals, however it was prevented from entering the competition before 1996 as stipulated in the Adelaide license agreement.
+On 13 December Port Adelaide won the tender for the second SA license over its various state rivals; however, it was prevented from entering the competition before 1996 as stipulated in the Adelaide license agreement.
 In 1995 after an SANFL game at Football Park the Adelaide Crows began carrying out a training session which was interrupted by a large horde of Port Adelaide supporters chanting "We're coming to get you".
 Adelaide coach Robert Shaw was the only Adelaide official to confront the horde.
 In 1996 Port Adelaide was left to wait again as a vacancy was required in the league.

-It was announced on 27 October 1995 that Port Adelaide would be participating in the 1997 AFL season as Port Power, one season later than initially planned and seven years after the clubs first failed bid in 1990.
+It was announced on 27 October 1995 that Port Adelaide would be participating in the 1997 AFL season, one season later than initially planned and seven years after the club's first failed bid in 1990.